ValerieDier/multivariate_timeseries_forecasting_dengue/README.md

 a dataframe suitable for timeseries modelling using supervised learning, to sending test data row-by-row for dynamic model refitting, and likely many more strategies were gathered from the author's website, with a few adaptations made as necessary.

-ChatGPT enabled much faster automation of plotting, as well as merging of variable names to nameless features when model outputs were shorn of their human-friendly details.
+ChatGPT enabled much faster automation of plotting, as well as merging of variable names to nameless features when model outputs or the results of numpy operations were shorn of their human-friendly details.
 Troubleshooting was also aided by prompting and careful review of suggestions.
 I learned from it, and it learned from me.
 Its help with syntax and functions I'd never heard of allows for energy and time to be redirected to analysis, critical review, and a broader systems-view on modelling methodology and operationalization.

 Professors from my university years provided the canvas for my interest in system identification.